Michael112233/Michael112233.github.io/_pages/cv.md

 ======
 * Programming
   * C++/C
-  * Golang(familiar with achieving blockchain using golang)
+  * Golang(familiar with achieving blockchain using Golang)
-  * Python(familiar with the common AI package like pytorch and tensorflow)
+  * Python(familiar with the common AI package like PyTorch and TensorFlow)
 * Language
   * Chinese: Mother Tongue
   * English: Fluent